autonomys/subspace-docs/versioned_docs/version-latest/operators_and_staking/operators.md

 #### Create operator key:
-An operator needs key pair to participate in bundle production.
+An operator needs a key pair to participate in bundle production.
 You can create a key using the following command:

 ```bash